Your presence is all I want

 Lately, one of my favorite pastime amusements is “name that Bible verse”.
-I came up with this game myself: I hear a Bible verse in English and try to quote it in Hebrew from memory.
-The many amusing discoveries I have made through this game I can share some other time, like guessing what the Bible translator intended or my embarrassment at realizing how much I didn’t understand the original Hebrew.
-But there is a treasure I discovered: the word “presence” in the context of the presence of God:
+I came up with this game myself: someone quotes a Bible verse in English and I try to quote it in Hebrew from memory (I am a native Hebrew speaker and English is a second language to me).
+I have made many interesting discoveries through this game, like guessing what the Bible translator intended or my surprise at realizing that I didn’t completely understand the original Hebrew.
+However, the most interesting thing I discovered through this game is actually a treasure: the word “presence” in the context of the presence of God:

-The truth is that the excavation of this treasure actually began in contemplating our translation of the well-known worship song “I Will Exalt” by Amanda Cook which we often sing and are blessed to worship God with in our congregation.
-In Hebrew, we call the song “Your Presence”.
-At the words “Your presence” in English, I could easily recall a number of Bible verses from memory, but with those words in modern Hebrew (nochechutcha), I wouldn’t be able to at all.
+The excavation of this treasure actually began when I was thinking about the Hebrew translation of the well-known worship song “I Will Exalt” by Amanda Cook which we often worship God with at Tiferet Yeshua.
+The two opening words of the song are “Your presence”, two words which easily bring to mind a number of Bible verses from memory….in English.
+However, “your presence” in modern Hebrew (nochechutcha) would not bring to mind bible verses.

 “If Your face does not go with us, do not bring us up from here.”

-If I’m not mistaken, the definition of “nochechut” (presence) in modern Hebrew is “residing or being in a certain place”.
-For me, this definition calls to mind being in boring work meetings in which I can’t actually claim being “present” just because I am in the conference room with my co-workers.
+The word “nochechut” (presence) in modern Hebrew relates to someone’s physical location.
+For me, this definition calls to mind being in boring work meetings where I cannot actually claim being “present” just because I am physically in the conference room with my co-workers.

-However, when we say “face” in spoken Hebrew, in most contexts the definition is “the front part of the human or animal head, from the forehead to the chin”.
-In said work meetings, more than once my “face” is actually turned toward the cell phone in my hand.
-So, am I actually present in the meeting?
+The definition of the word “face” in modern Hebrew – just like in Enlgish – is “the front part of the human or animal head, from the forehead to the chin”.
+So, with that definition in mind, if my “face” is actually turned toward the cell phone in my hand during those those borning work meetings, then am I actually present in the meeting?

 Take a look at the word “face” in the biblical Hebrew which is translated as “presence” in the following verses: